MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/02-deploy-aks.md

         --name $AKS_CLUSTER_NAME
     ```

-1. Let's take a look at what has been deployed by listing all the nodes in our cluster.
-We'll use the `kubectl` command to list all the nodes.
-This command is the main command-line tool we'll use for working with Kubernetes.
+1. Let's take a look at what has been deployed by listing all the nodes in your cluster.
+You'll use the `kubectl` command to list all the nodes.
+This command is the main command-line tool you'll use for working with Kubernetes.
 It's already installed in the Cloud Shell.

     ```bash
     kubectl get nodes